top of page

 The Beatles as a role model for a perfectly functioning team?

-Check the term gaslighting, different forms of gaslighting (incl. verbal abuse), and their influence on mental health
+Check the term gaslighting (originating from the phrase "gas lighting"), different forms of gaslighting (incl. emotional abuse and verbal abuse), and their influence on mental health.

 Comments